quark6789/keyboard-sound/README.md

 Should work on all operating systems, with Python 3.4 or higher.
 (Though at the moment, this is only tested on Linux with Python 3.8.)

+It also works in the background; just leave the program running in the terminal and type in another program!